 If you self-identify as an Aboriginal/Indigenous person, please indicate this in your application to York University, whether through York's website or through the Ontario Universities Application Centre (OUAC).
 Self-identifying as an Indigenous person is beneficial for the following reasons:

-- You will be put in contact with the Centre for Aboriginal Student Services (CASS) and learn about the various support services, workshops and programming offered to self-identified Indigenous Students.
+- You will be put in contact with the Centre for Indigenous Student Services (CISS) and learn about the various support services, workshops and programming offered to self-identified Indigenous Students.

 - You will be notified of scholarships, bursaries and funding opportunities for Indigenous students and be eligible to apply for these awards.

-- You will have access to events of interest to Indigenous students and have the opportunity to connect with the Aboriginal Students Association at York, the Indigenous Students Association at Glendon and the Osgoode Indigenous Students Association.
+- You will have access to events of interest to Indigenous students and have the opportunity to connect with the Indigenous Students Association at York, the Indigenous Students Association at Glendon and the Osgoode Indigenous Students Association.

 - You will be able to submit an Additional Information Form for Indigenous Applicants in support of your application should you wish.
-The Aboriginal Recruitment Officer will be able to check in on your application and advocate on your behalf where and when necessary.
+The Indigenous Recruitment Officer will be able to check in on your application and advocate on your behalf where and when necessary.

-- Data on self-identification supports internal and external reporting at CASS and informs future programming and initiatives.
+- Data on self-identification supports internal and external reporting at CISS and informs future programming and initiatives.

-Please note: we do NOT require a photocopy or proof of Indian Status cards, Metis cards or any other government documentation indicating Aboriginal lineage.
+Please note: we do NOT require a photocopy or proof of Indian Status cards, Metis cards or any other government documentation indicating Indigenous lineage.
 Any photocopies of documentation received will be shredded and discarded.
 Any original documentation will be returned to you.